rust-lang/rfcs/text/0000-c-unwind-abi.md

 [guide-level-explanation]: #guide-level-explanation

-When declaring an external function that may unwind, such as an entrypoint to a C++ library, use `extern "C unwind"` instead of `extern "C"`:
+When declaring an external function that may unwind, such as an entrypoint to a C++ library, use `extern "C-unwind"` instead of `extern "C"`:

 ```
-extern "C unwind" {
+extern "C-unwind" {
   fn may_throw();
 }
 ```

-Rust functions that call a possibly-unwinding external function should either use the default Rust ABI (which can be made explicit with `extern "Rust"`) or the `"C unwind"` ABI:
+Rust functions that call a possibly-unwinding external function should either use the default Rust ABI (which can be made explicit with `extern "Rust"`) or the `"C-unwind"` ABI:

 ```
-extern "C unwind" fn can_unwind() {
+extern "C-unwind" fn can_unwind() {
   may_throw();
 }
 ```

-Using the `"C unwind"` ABI to "sandwich" Rust frames between frames from another language (such as C++) allows an exception initiated in a callee frame in the other language to traverse the intermediate Rust frames before being caught in the caller frames.
-I.e., a C++ exception may be thrown, cross into Rust via an `extern "C unwind"` function declaration, safely unwind the Rust frames, and cross back into C++ (where it may be caught) via a Rust `"C unwind"` function definition.
+Using the `"C-unwind"` ABI to "sandwich" Rust frames between frames from another language (such as C++) allows an exception initiated in a callee frame in the other language to traverse the intermediate Rust frames before being caught in the caller frames.
+I.e., a C++ exception may be thrown, cross into Rust via an `extern "C-unwind"` function declaration, safely unwind the Rust frames, and cross back into C++ (where it may be caught) via a Rust `"C-unwind"` function definition.

-Conversely, languages that support the native unwinding mechanism, such as C++, may be "sandwiched" between Rust frames, so that Rust `panic`s may safely unwind the C++ frames, if the Rust code declares both the C++ entrypoint and the Rust entrypoint using `"C unwind"`.
+Conversely, languages that support the native unwinding mechanism, such as C++, may be "sandwiched" between Rust frames, so that Rust `panic`s may safely unwind the C++ frames, if the Rust code declares both the C++ entrypoint and the Rust entrypoint using `"C-unwind"`.

 ## Other `unwind` ABI strings

-Because the `C` ABI is not appropriate for all use cases, we also introduce these `unwind` ABI strings, which will only differ from their non-`unwind` variants by permitting unwinding, with the same semantics as `"C unwind"`:
+Because the `C` ABI is not appropriate for all use cases, we also introduce these `unwind` ABI strings, which will only differ from their non-`unwind` variants by permitting unwinding, with the same semantics as `"C-unwind"`:

 * `"system unwind"` - available on all platforms
 * `"stdcall unwind"` and `"thiscall unwind"` - available only on platforms